How to Work in Canada as a Dentist – Ultimate Guide for Foreign Dentists

 A register for Assessment of Clinical Skills you must pass the Assessment of Fundamental Knowledge.
 If you had passed AFK then you can log in your online profile and register for your assessment.

-Format of Assessment of Clinical Skills
+The format of Assessment of Clinical Skills

 The ACS is a two-day pre-planned clinical assessment during which you should perform a few dental procedures on dummies in a clinical setting.